aollag09/crecerjuntos/README.md

 ** You will need PGPASSWORD environment variable or to prompt it when asked
 * Run CSCoursesApp
 * Make sure sections were created

+# Launch UI

+* Launch ./gradlew appRun
+* Build product with ./gradlew buildProduct and then launch ./start.sh